open-telemetry/opentelemetry-php/docs/laravel-integration.md

 ```
  It is worthy of note that resources(namespaces, classes, variables) created within the `index.php` file are available within the entire application.

  To use open-telemetry specific classes within our application we have to import them at the top of our index file, using the `use` keyword.
-This is what our imports look like:
+This is what our list of open-telemetry imported classes should look like:

  ```php
 use OpenTelemetry\Contrib\Jaeger\Exporter as JaegerExporter;